 The Shore Road Park is a quick walk from the Bay Ridge – 95 Street subway station.
 A nearly five-mile area that is also home to an excellent walking path, this scenic park has an extensive dog run, unlike some of the smaller off-leash dog parks in Brooklyn.
 According to the city website, the designated off-leash area is along Shore Road from 4th Avenue to 69th Street.

 With hills and meandering paths, it makes for a great endurance course.
 The Belt Parkway runs parallel to this space, so do expect some noise.
 However, there are also stunning views of the Verrazano Bridge.

 Located in Dyker Heights

-At 86 Street and the Belt Parkway you can find a large area with an allee of mature trees.
-Parts of the park are intimate with plantings that create smaller spaces.
-The entrance is near the corner of Seventh Avenue and 86th Street.
+The park itself is quite beautiful.
+Parts are intimate thanks to plantings that create smaller spaces.
 Over the past forty years the community has bought parcels of land in phases to assemble this space for public use.
 Besides a stellar dog park, there are areas for athletes and families, even a golf center for the local youth league.

 4. McCarren Park Dog Run

 Located in Williamsburg